 - Talk to a Therapist Online – Every one of my clients tells me how much they prefer online therapy to in-person sessions.
 It is more convenient and also less intimidating.

 - Online Psychotherapy – Learn more about the mindfulness-based psychotherapy that I specialize in.
-Also abbreviated as Online Therapy.
+Also abbreviated as Internet Therapy or Online Therapy

 - Online Counseling – Counseling is different than psychotherapy with more of a focus on helping you understand what you can do differently to reduce emotional reactivity.

 - Online CBT – Mindfulness Therapy is a near cousin to cognitive-behavioral therapy but with a greater focus on healing at the emotional level since the power of thoughts is highly dependent on the emotional charge of the thought or belief or memory.

 CONTACT ME TODAY!

 How to Overcome Anxiety – Mindfulness Therapy Online